m21ark/cpd/assign2/README.md

 The client can authenticate using an existing player credentials or by registering a new player.
 The credentials are stored in the `database/users.txt` file.

+## Game Modes

+The game has two modes: simple and ranked.
+The initial configuration is Simple with thread pool size of 5 with two players on each.

+The mode can be changed easily on the `resources/config.properties` file.

+We recommend the following:

+For Simple Mode:
+> mode=Simple
+>
+> gamePoolSize=5
+>
+> nrMaxPlayersInGame=2

+For Ranked Mode:
+> mode=Ranked
+>
+> gamePoolSize=1
+>
+> nrMaxPlayersInGame=2

+We recommend using a game pool size of 1, we ensure that only one game is running at a time, which makes testing the Ranked Mode easier.

 ## Important Notes

 Our code uses a cache folder to save the state of clients and server.